richcalaway/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 # This example is for SLES12, the only supported version of SUSE in Machine Learning Server
 zypper ar -f https://packages.microsoft.com/sles/12/prod packages-microsoft-com

-# Update packages on your system (optional)
-zypper update
 ```

 ## Package list